 G - This type is used to cause the marker to begin printing.
 The print cycle will only begin if the marker is in Auto mode and is Online.
 The response message contains no data in the DATA TEXT field.

-S - This type is used to query the marker for its current mode and status.
-The response message contains the marker’s mode and status information as shown.
+H - This type is used to cause the marker to seek its home reference position.
+The response message contains no data in the DATA TEXT field.

 Marker Setup Parameters